ThinkDataEd/student/docs/unit2/essential.md

 replacement.
 Larger samples tend to be closer to the "true" probability.

 ###**<u>[Lesson 11: This AND/OR That](lesson11.md)</u>**
-What does "A or B" mean versus "A and B" mean?
-These are compound events and two-way tables can be used to calculate probabilities for them.
+What does "A or B" mean versus "A and B"?
+These are compound events, and two-way tables can be used to calculate probabilities for them.

 ###**<u>[Lesson 12: Don’t Take My Stress Away!](lesson12.md)</u>**